 After breakfast, we listened to a short briefing on whalesharks.
 They might as well just played a short video to save costs to pay the briefers who were no longer enthusiastic about the topic so early in the day.
 There was also no time for asking questions.
 And there were throngs of people already lining up to see the sharks.

 We were able to jump into the water at 8:30, about two hours of waiting.
 I was amazed to see such creatures under water.
 They were baby sharks but they were already huge to me.
 I tried going underwater to have a cool photo swimming with whalesharks.
 But I was so scared.
 The sharks were dangerously close.
 Whalesharks are known to be docile creatures, but they are still sharks and we are invading their space.
 And frankly, I become a shark most of the time someone invades my space.
 Not just a shark, but a monster.
 So, imagine my fear when one shark swam towards us and I was on its way and I got hit by its tail.
 I stayed in the boat.
 My heart was palpitating.
 The smell of krill making everything worse.
 After 20 minutes, I was glad it’s over.
 Goodbye P850 (P500 for whaleshark watching, P200 for swimming with sharks, and P150 for my contribution to the rent of the underwater camera).
 I can now say I swam with sharks.
 But is whaleshark watching a worthwhile experience?
 I would say no, and its not even because of the price.
 No, because I think the way the association is running the activity is not ethical, not eco-friendly, and not sustainable.
+After our whaleshark watching activity, we proceeded to Badian for the canyoning activity that took up the rest of our afternoon.

 The next day, we woke up still early at 7AM and our designated tricycle driver was already there waiting for us.
 The cook at Emok’s Guesthouse, where we stayed, also already wrapped the pancakes we ordered for breakfast.
 We had another short briefing at the Moalboal tourism office.
 This briefing was more interesting than the one in Oslob because the tourism officer gave fun facts.
 After the briefing, off we went to the wharf to get on the boat.